Why Forklift Load Limits Matter

 Reading the Capacity Plate

-The capacity plate, or data tag, is a permanent label fixed to every forklift.
+The rated load capacity plate is a permanent label that defines the load center distance and lift height limits for safe operation.
 It tells exactly how the machine should be operated safely based on factory specs.
 Understanding this plate is critical before handling any load.

 Here’s what to look for